gmc17/CS630-F22/What is unit testing?.md

 Unit testing breaks up code into the smallest possible testable pieces (usually classes, functions, or individual lines), called 'units'.
 Importantly, units must be isolated -- that is, they must not rely on external systems like databases, file systems, networks, or system configurations.[^1]

 The idea of using unit testing is that if errors are found, their location is known to high precision.
-Instead of knowing there's an error *somewhere* in 500 lines of code, the location of this error would be known to be in a small class, function, or even a specific line.
-This makes it easy to catch and fix bugs.
+Instead of knowing there's an error *somewhere* in, say, 500 lines of code, the location of this error would be known to be in a small class, function, or even a specific line.
+This makes it much easier to catch and fix bugs.

-## Example 1 --
+## Example 1

-## Example 2 --
+## Example 2

 ## Why unit test?